Tylitha Whatley, PhD

 About Tylitha Whatley, PhD

-Dr. Whatley has been teaching Christian Education at Louisiana College since 1997.
+Dr. Whatley has been teaching Christian Education at Louisiana Christian University since 1997.
 Since 1981, she and her husband Glen have served in ministry in churches in Louisiana, Mississippi, and Tennessee.
-Dr. Whatley has a long-time association with Louisiana College in that her dad, Dr. William C. Todd, taught at Louisiana College from 1969 to 1996.
+Dr. Whatley has a long-time association with Louisiana Christian University in that her dad, Dr. William C. Todd, taught at Louisiana Christian University from 1969 to 1996.

 In her spare time Dr. Whatley enjoys spending time with her kids and traveling.
 Glen and Tylitha have a Harley Davidson Ultra Classic and have traveled to all 48 contiguous states on their motorcycle.
 She also loves to read, drink coffee, and play board games with family and friends.

 - Ph.D., New Orleans Baptist Theological Seminary, 1997 (Curriculum Development)

 - M.R.E., New Orleans Baptist Theological Seminary, 1990 (Youth Ministry)

 - Introduction to Church Ministry

 - Introduction to Youth Ministry